DruvithaE/DirectoryManager/README.md

 The Command-Line Sandbox Directory Manager features a djb2 hash function for efficient hashing, N-ary trees for hierarchical organization, and trie structures for fast prefix matching.
 This utility offers optimal performance in creating, navigating, and manipulating sandboxed directories via a user-friendly command-line interface.
 Its design showcases key data structures and algorithms, emphasizing speed and efficiency.

 Running the program:
-typr "make" in the terminal
+type "make" in the terminal

 Features:
 Add a file in the current directory using the add function